btsdev/global_hotkeys/README.md

     time.sleep(0.1)
 ```

+## Also note that I've included a simple global snippets example using this functionality.
+It's in the `tests` folder if you download this project's source from [GitHub](https://github.com/btsdev/global_hotkeys).

+It's the file `global_snippets.py` and it demonstrates toggling on and off global snippets using a hotkey, and using key chords to inject snippets, in this case the current date time.
+This is a nod to a user who emailed regarding the addition of this functionality.

+It achieves this by pasting in the current date time to any input field after backspacing to erase the snippet's chord from the input field (careful where you use it though.
+For faster input of snippets, I relied on just placing the date string into the clipboard and emulating CTRL+V to paste).

+Also, it uses the winsound library's Beep function to emit a low and subtle visual cue to indicate whether you just toggled the global snippets on or off.

+`I personally use the Hyperkey (which is basically Window+Control+Shift+Alt) to avoid clashing with most application's own hotkeys, which is normally not available in windows, but it can be setup using [Autohotkey](https://stackoverflow.com/questions/40435980/how-to-emulate-hyper-key-in-windows-10-using-autohotkey) and also applying the [OfficeKeyFix](https://github.com/anthonyheddings/OfficeKeyFix) which you'll need to compile yourself if one is interested.
+I personally mapped it to my right control key instead of the capslock key; it was just a simple edit to the Autohotkey script.
+Both of these I placed in my windows startup folder, and then I was all set.`

 ## Additional functionality

 You may also add/remove keybindings one at a time, in bulk, or completely clear them all out (which also stops the hotkey listener thread).